zackees/webtorrent-seeder/README.md

 # Brief

-Uses webtorrent to start or join a torrent swarm.
+A command line tool to initiate a webtorrent swarm (seeding) around a file.

 # Usage